event-catalog/eventcatalog/examples/basic/events/ShipmentDelivered/index.md

 name: ShipmentDelivered
 version: 0.0.1
 summary: |
-  Event represents when a shipment has been delievered and received.
+  Event represents when a shipment has been delivered and received.
 producers:
     - Shipping Service
 consumers: